 Social media is changing the way we engage and consume food.
-From TikTok viral food trends to the #foodyouwanttoeat tag on Instagram, social media is an inescapable presence in the foodservice industry.
+From viral food trends to the #foodyouwanttoeat tag on Instagram, social media is an inescapable presence in the foodservice industry.
 Ignoring the importance of social media no longer cuts the mustard; restauranteurs and the businesses they run must capitalize on this trend before being rendered irrelevant.

 Let’s get trending